dustinpfister/blog_posts/_posts/lodash_flatten.md

 ## 1 - what to know

 This is a post on the \_.flatten method in lodash, than can be used to flatten nested arrays down into a single array.
-The flatten method is one of the many [array methods](/2019/02/14/lodash_array/) in lodash.
+The flatten method is one of the many [array methods](/2019/02/14/lodash_array/) in lodash many of which are just wrappers of native methods, but thus is one method where that is not the case.

 I will not be getting into lodash, arrays, and javaScript in general in depth, and assume that you have at least some background with javaScript and using lodash in a project.

 ## 2 - Basic example of \_.flatten, and \_.chunk

 So for a basic example of \_.flatten and the corresponding \_.chunk method I will start off with an array of arrays where each array is a number between 1 and 9, and is broken into three arrays of three numbers each.
 The \_.flatten method can be used to flatten such an array of arrays into a single linear array, and then the \_.chunk method can be used to break it back down again into the array of arrays.
+So the chunk and flatten methods are two lodash methods that are often used together in a project to quickly change between an array of arrays form, and just a single array.

 ### 2.1 - flattening an array of arrays into a linear array with \_.flatten